rafaelmdc/taxonbridge/docs/taxonomy-database.md

-# Taxonomy Database Builder
+# Taxonomy Database

-This document covers the implemented Phase 2 reference database build.

-## Goal

-Build a deterministic local SQLite reference store from the official NCBI taxdump so the resolver can work fully offline.
+Taxonbridge builds a local SQLite reference database from the official NCBI taxdump.
+The database is the foundation for deterministic lookup, lineage retrieval, fuzzy candidate generation, and reviewed mapping reuse.

-The builder currently parses:
+## Inputs

+Required taxdump members:

 - `nodes.dmp`
 - `names.dmp`

-It detects `rankedlineage.dmp` when present and records that fact in metadata, but the lineage cache is built from parent traversal so the builder does not depend on that optional file.
+Optional:

+- `rankedlineage.dmp`

+The current builder records whether `rankedlineage.dmp` was present, but does not require it.

 ## Why SQLite

-SQLite fits this stage well because it is:
+SQLite is a good fit for this project because it is:

-- local-first and dependency-light
+- local and dependency-light
-- easy to version and ship as a file artifact
+- easy to inspect and ship as a single file
-- sufficient for exact lookups, parent traversal, and lineage cache queries
+- sufficient for exact lookup, lineage traversal, and metadata storage
-- straightforward to inspect with standard SQL tools
+- straightforward to version and rebuild reproducibly

-## Schema
+## Schema overview

 ### `taxa`

-Stores the taxonomy tree from `nodes.dmp`.
+Stores the NCBI taxonomy tree from `nodes.dmp`.

-Important fields:
+Key fields:

 - `taxid`
 - `parent_taxid`
 - `rank`
 - `is_root`

-The remaining node metadata columns mirror the NCBI dump and preserve source information for later debugging or filtering.
+Additional source columns mirror the NCBI dump for completeness.

 ### `taxon_names`

-Stores all scientific names and synonyms from `names.dmp`.
+Stores scientific names and non-scientific names from `names.dmp`.

-Important fields:
+Key fields:

 - `taxid`
 - `name_txt`